Get your personal plan match in 2 minutes

 Before committing, get a quote, verify your doctors are in-network, and read the member guidelines carefully.
 The cost savings are real.
 So are the limitations.

-Compare Medi-Share to other health sharing plans — our plan comparison tool lets you run Medi-Share against Zion, Samaritan, CrowdHealth, Sedera, and Presidio side by side based on your situation.
+Compare Medi-Share to other health sharing plans — our plan comparison tool lets you run Medi-Share against Zion, Samaritan, CrowdHealth, and Sedera side by side based on your situation.
+For a quick snapshot of where Medi-Share sits on price relative to every other plan, see the 2026 health sharing cost index.
+If you want to model your actual annual costs before committing, the cost tools let you run scenario calculations with your real numbers.